 - Multi-generational households

 - Still working

-- Right sizing / room count: if there is one thing the tiny home movement has taught us, it’s that it is all about well-designed, quality spaces over quantity.
+If there is one thing the tiny home movement has taught us, it’s that it is all about well-designed, quality spaces over quantity.
 Offer a variety of secondary room options and never, ever skimp on the kitchen.
 Ever.
 In Colorado, where basements are common, optional finished basements are a great way to offer additional space while keeping the home’s footprint small.

-- Organization: opportunities for storage and organization are appreciated by this buyer.
+Opportunities for storage and organization are appreciated by this buyer.
 Make storage easier to access with pull-out drawers.
 It’s all about convenience and ease-of-access.
 Great examples that stand out with this buyer are a well-designed owner’s entry or laundry room.

-- Design features that provide ease-of-living considerations: this buyer is looking for design features that look great AND serve their needs for aging-in-place.
+This buyer is looking for design features that look great AND serve their needs for aging-in-place.
 Think plenty of stylish task lighting and lighting paths throughout the home, contrasting floor and countertop materials in the kitchen and lever action hardware throughout the home.
 Zero-step entry spa showers are also a great example of style meets function – easily accessible for everyone, and many have a built-in bench.
 Just add a good-looking grab bar!